Europaviertel Frankfurt, the neighbourhood notes

 Every post here links up to the Europaviertel pillar and sideways to one of:

-- Grand Tower building cluster for the tower itself
+- Grand Tower building notes for the tower itself

 - Frankfurt investment pillar where the topic touches yield

-Why this cluster is worth following even if you are not buying
+Why these notes are worth following even if you are not buying

 The Europaviertel is the single most-asked-about Frankfurt district among the international audience for relocation in 2026.
 It shows up in every expat-oriented relocation service, every corporate-move consultant's short list, every executive-housing brief for Deutsche Bank, ECB, and major bank hires.
 Yet most of the published content about it is either developer marketing or dated 2018-vintage portal guides.